elexive-com/elexive-calc/resources/PricingSummary.md

 # PricingSummary Component

+> **Status**: Implemented
+> **Last Updated**: May 16, 2025
+> **AI Keywords**: pricing, financial, summary, calculation, modules, transparency

 ## Overview

-The PricingSummary component serves as the financial dashboard of the Elexive Calculator application.
+The PricingSummary component serves as the financial dashboard of the Elexive Solution Builder application.
 It presents a comprehensive breakdown of pricing, resource allocation, and service configuration details based on the user's selections throughout the calculator, representing a critical element in the "Value Validation" phase of the customer journey.

-> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.
+> **Note:** This component adheres to the [Elexive Solution Builder Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

+## Strategic Purpose

+The PricingSummary addresses several key customer needs identified in our research:

+1. **Financial Transparency**: By providing clear visibility into pricing components and calculations
+2. **Value Justification**: By connecting business outcomes to financial investment
+3. **Decision Support**: By presenting comprehensive financial information for stakeholder alignment
+4. **Control Affirmation**: By showing how configuration choices directly impact pricing

+## Core Functionality

+1. **Pricing Calculation Display**
+   - Shows the weekly price based on selected configuration
+   - Presents per-EVC pricing and total EVC consumption
+   - Calculates and displays different payment period options
+   - Updates pricing in real-time as configuration changes

+2. **Module Selection Overview**
+   - Lists all selected modules with their respective EVC values
+   - Groups modules by strategic pillar for easy scanning
+   - Shows engagement model selection for each module
+   - Provides appropriate visual treatment for different module types

+3. **Resource Allocation Visualization**
+   - Displays how resources are allocated across modules
+   - Shows overhead calculations based on allocation strategy
+   - Visualizes efficiency metrics in an accessible format
+   - Creates clear connection between allocation and total price

+4. **Parameter Summary**
+   - Lists all configured service parameters
+   - Shows payment options with associated discounts
+   - Displays reserved capacity settings if enabled
+   - Summarizes other custom configuration choices

 ## Component-Specific Design Decisions

 ### Financial Information Presentation

-The pricing information implements a deliberate design approach:
+This component implements the Information Display Component guidelines from [Component-Specific Implementation Guidelines](./DesignGuidelines.md#2-information-display-components) with these specialized adaptations for financial data:

-1. **Price Figure Display** - The core financial metrics:
+1. **Price Figure Display** - Financial metrics presentation:
    - Uses prominent typography for the primary weekly price
    - Implements supporting metrics (EVCs, price per EVC) with appropriate visual weight
    - Creates clear visual distinction between different pricing components
    - Uses consistent formatting for all financial figures

-2. **Calculation Transparency** - The pricing formula explanation:
+2. **Calculation Transparency** - Financial explanation approach:
    - Provides clear breakdown of how prices are calculated
    - Uses appropriate visual organization to show mathematical relationships
    - Implements consistent terminology with educational components